pgibler/cmdh/README.md

 ```
 2. Run `cmdh configure`, select the ollama option, and set 'dolphin-mistral' as the model.

 The default ollama service URL is `http://localhost:11434`.
-When you run `cmdh configure` and select ollama, you will see this value is configurable, but you can leave it as-is if you do not change the ollama host URL.
+When you run `cmdh configure` and select ollama, you will see this value is configurable, but you can leave it as-is if you installed the ollama service and have not modified this setting on it.

 ### text-generation-webui